UNIVERSE-HPC/course-material/high_performance_computing/supercomputing/02_understanding_supercomputing.md

 ## Be Kind to the login nodes

-It’s worth remembering that the login node is often very busy managing lots of users logged in, creating and editing files and compiling software, and submitting jobs.
+It’s worth remembering that if you're using an HPC infrastructure the login node is often very busy managing lots of users logged in, creating and editing files and compiling software, and submitting jobs.
 As such, although running quick jobs directly on a login node is ok, for example to compile and quickly test some code, it’s not intended for running computationally intensive jobs and these should always be submitted for execution on a compute node, which we'll look at shortly.

 The login node is shared with all other users and your actions could cause issues for other people, so think carefully about the potential implications of issuing commands that may use large amounts of resource.
 ::::

 ### Submitting our First Job

+**To be able to run the job submission examples in this segment, you'll need to either have access to ARCHER2, or an HPC infrastructure running the Slurm job scheduler and knowledge of how to configure job scripts for submission.**

 To take advantage of the compute nodes, we need the batch scheduler to queue our code to run on a compute node.
 The scheduler used in this lesson is Slurm.
 Although Slurm is not used everywhere, it's very popular and the process of specifying and running jobs is quite similar regardless of what scheduling software is being used.